brianjbeach/chalice-unit-test/README.md

 $ cat app.py
 ```

-As you can see, this will create a simple application with a few sample functions.
-Notice that there are two functions, **hello_name** and **create_user**, that have been commented out in the sample code.
+As you can see, this creates a simple application with a few sample functions.
+Notice that there are two functions, **hello_name** and **create_user**, which are commented out in the sample code.
 Open app.py in a text editor and uncomment those lines.
-The complete application should look like this:
+The complete application should look like this.

 ```
 from chalice import Chalice